frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **5000:** As a service manager I want Ladybug to be self-explanatory.
 The user interface should help me to understand what is going on, for example by providing mouse-over texts.

 **5010:** Given is that ladybug is not behaving as expected.
 As a user I want to see a version number for the ladybug frontend.
 It should point to a unique commit of the ladybug-frontend GitHub project.
 This way I can read the source code of the ladybug frontend I am not happy with.

+**5020:** Given is that ladybug is not behaving as expected, for example because a database error occurs when Ladybug tries to store a report.
+As a service manager, I want to see an error message in such a situation so that I can inform a support engineer.

+**5030:** WeAreFrank! does not want any occurrence of "ibis" in the sources of Ladybug and this word should not appear in the UI.
+The reason is that our company is called WeAreFrank!, not Integration Partners.